Clinical Trials/Medical Research

 Institution Review Boards are established to ensure the rights and welfare of people who choose to participate in clinical trials both before and during their trial participation.
 The primary function of the IRB is to guarantee adherence to all federal, state, local, and institutional regulations concerning the protection of all human subjects when testing investigational drugs or medical devices.
 These impartial review panels assess the risks and benefits of each study trial to minimize and fairly disclose risk to study participants.

-Doylestown Hospital is committed to being a foremost clinical research center where standards of care are elevated both now and in the future.
+Doylestown Health is committed to being a foremost clinical research center where standards of care are elevated both now and in the future.